 - Dish Soap

 How to make your slow cooker clean itself:

 - Fill your slow cooker with water until the water level is just above the ring of crud.

 - Add about One Cup of distilled white vinegar for a 6 Quart Cooker, or ½ Cup for a 3 Quart.

 - Then, slowly, add about a cup of baking soda for a 6 quart, or ½ cup for a 3 quart.
 It is key during this step to add it a little at a time, let the bubbles die down, and then add a bit more.
 Repeat until the whole amount has been added.

 - Turn your slow cooker on the low setting, cover and set a timer for four hours (or just leave it overnight).

 - When you’ve finished letting it cook for four hours (or overnight), turn off the slow cooker.
-Remove the lid and let it cool enough so that you won’t burn yourself, for about an hour or so, then empty it in the sink and clean it out with hot soapy water and some light scrubbing, the way you would normally clean it out.
-Then let it dry and enjoy your now ACTUALLY CLEAN slow cooker.
+Remove the lid and let it cool enough so that you won’t burn yourself, for about an hour or so.